 Students interested in declaring a major or concentration in our department can find more info on our Prospective Students page.

-Note: 1000-level DEES courses DO NOT count towards fulfilling the necessary degree requirements.
+Note: 1000-level DEES courses DO NOT count towards fulfilling the necessary degree requirements, and EESC 4930 Earth's Oceans & Atmosphere also does not count towards fulfilling the depth or breadth requirement.